 The Company uses interest rate swaps to reduce interest rate risks and to manage interest expense.
-By entering into these agreements, the Company converts floating-rate debt into fixed-rate debt or converts fixed-rate debt to floating-rate debt.
+By entering into these agreements, the Company converts floating-rate debt into fixed-rate debt, or alternatively converts fixed-rate debt to floating-rate debt.
 Interest differentials paid or received under the swap agreements are reflected as an adjustment to interest expense.
 These interest rate swaps are financial derivative instruments that qualify for hedge treatment.
+The notional amounts of the interest rate swaps are not exchanged and do not represent exposure to credit loss.
+In the event of default by a counterparty, the risk in these transactions is the cost of replacing the agreements at current market rates.